CauseIam1/MyXRPL/README.md

-Stage 2 will be the addition od Nitrious.
+Stage 2 will be the addition of Nitrious.
 I have a concept I'm working on with AI but I'll leave it there...